 reservoir volume , private or public ownership….

-dams, concessions are often incomplete or inexistant
+of very old dams, concessions are often incomplete or inexistant

 When Dams become old

 northern Europe an estimated minimum of ten thousands

 or more dams higher then approx. 3 m are about to ask for a renewal

 of their concession during the next 10 - 20 years.
 The figures for

 be, from 2010 on, another important number of big dams built from